Troponin: Toxicity

 Chemotherapy agents can exert toxic effects on the heart (examples include anthracycline, cyclophosphamide, 5-fluorouracil, and cisplatin).
 Several toxins and venoms can also lead to heart muscle injury (scorpion venom, snake venom, and venom from jellyfish and centipedes).
 Carbon monoxide poisoning or cyanide poisoning can also be accompanied by the release of troponins due to hypoxic cardiotoxic effects.
 Cardiac injury occurs in about one-third of severe CO poisoning cases, and troponin screening is appropriate in these patients.

+Lung

 In both primary pulmonary hypertension, pulmonary embolism, and acute exacerbations of chronic obstructive pulmonary disease (COPD), right ventricular strain results in increased wall tension and may cause ischemia.
 Of course, patients with COPD exacerbations might also have concurrent myocardial infarction or pulmonary embolism, so care has to be taken to attribute increased troponin levels to COPD.

+Kidney

-People with end-stage kidney disease can have chronically elevated troponin T levels, which are linked to a poorer prognosis.
+People with end-stage kidney disease can have chronically elevated cardiac troponin T levels, which are linked to a poorer prognosis.
 Troponin I is less likely to be falsely elevated.

+Skeletal muscle

-Strenuous endurance exercise such as marathons or triathlons can lead to increased troponin levels in up to one-third of subjects, but it is not linked to adverse health effects in these competitors.
+Strenuous endurance exercise such as marathons or triathlons can lead to increased cardiac troponin levels in up to one-third of subjects, but it is not linked to adverse health effects in these competitors.

-High troponin T levels have also been reported in patients with inflammatory muscle diseases such as polymyositis or dermatomyositis.
+High cardiac troponin T levels have also been reported in patients with inflammatory muscle diseases such as polymyositis or dermatomyositis.
 Troponins are also increased in rhabdomyolysis.